Property values are constantly moving up and down.

 Over a long enough period of time, property values , for the most part, go up.

 But, of course, in real estate there is always a certain amount of risk.

-When your house appreciates you have more resources to borrow against, and you'll see a bigger profit when you sell.
+When your house appreciates you have more resources to borrow against, and you'll generate a bigger profit when you sell.

-The most important factor is that you choose an agent in Albuquerque who knows the factors that influence local prices.
+It's imperative that you pick a REALTOR® in Albuquerque who can identify the factors that drive local prices.

-Many are convinced that the economy is the top factor impacting real estate appreciation.
+The economy is assumed to be the greatest factor affecting real estate appreciation.

 It goes without saying that

-However, your house's value and the factors that play the most significant role in its appreciation are specific to the local Albuquerque economy and housing market.
+But the most important things that determine your house's value are specific to the local Albuquerque economy and residential market.

-Appreciation history - Have home prices risen or declined over the past 5-10 years?
-Is the area thought of as desirable because of its location or affordability?
+Appreciation history - Have property prices gone up or down over the last 5 to 10 years?
+Is the neighborhood thought to be desirable because of its location or affordability?

 Local economy - Is there a good mix of work in an area, or does it rely on just one industry?
 Have companies moved into or away from an area?
 Are local businesses hiring?